Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Introduction

 \section{Introduction}

 Fast language sequence generation has been a long-standing goal for large-scale AI systems.
-Being one of the most typical large language models (LLMs), the Auto-regressive (AR) models have achieved remarkable success across a wide spectrum of natural language tasks \citep{brown2020language,meta2023llamablog,achiam2023gpt,team2024gemini}.
-By predicting the next token from left to right using causal attention of Transformers \citep{vaswani2017attention}, such models can scale up to billions or even trillions of parameters and deliver state‑of‑the‑art performance \citep{touvron2023llama}.
-However, the interior mechanism that underpins their success imposes an inherent bottleneck: tokens are generated sequentially one at a time, limiting parallelism and throughput at scales \citep{leviathan2023fast,kim2023bild,ning2024sot}. \emph{Even with advanced computational techniques, such as KV caches, AR models still have a significant throughput ceiling.}
+Auto-regressive (AR) large language models (LLMs) have achieved remarkable success across a wide range of natural language tasks~\citep{brown2020language,meta2023llamablog,achiam2023gpt,team2024gemini}.
+By predicting the next token from left to right using causal attention of Transformers~\citep{vaswani2017attention}, AR models can scale to billions or even trillions of parameters while delivering state‑of‑the‑art performance~\citep{touvron2023llama}.
+However, the interior mechanism that enables this success also imposes an inherent bottleneck: tokens must be generated sequentially, which limits parallelism and constrains throughput at scales~\citep{leviathan2023fast,kim2023bild,ning2024sot}. \emph{Even with recent computation optimization, such as KV caches, AR models still face a significant throughput ceiling.}

-Emerging as a competitive language generation paradigm, discrete diffusion large language models (dLLMs) \citep{li2022diffusion} reinterpret text generation as an iterative text tokens denoising process inspired by continuous diffusion models for images \citep{song2020score,ho2020denoising}.
-Starting from a fully corrupted token sequence, dLLMs first train and then apply a learned sequence denoiser several times to recover the clean text token sequences.
-As a result, this inference paradigm enables dLLMs to use the bidirectional attention inherited from the transformer network, and therefore, can generate sequences with fewer numbers of function evaluations (NFEs) than AR models.
+Inspired by continuous diffusion models for images~\citep{song2020score,ho2020denoising}, diffusion large language models (dLLMs)~\citep{li2022diffusionlm} reinterpret text generation as an iterative denoising process over token sequences, offering a competitive alternative to the AR model.
+Concretely, a dLLM starts from a fully corrupted sequence and learns to progressively denoise it into a clean text sequence.
+This inference paradigm leverages bidirectional attention in the Transformer, allowing dLLMs generate sequences with fewer numbers of function evaluations (NFEs) than AR models.